IrohXu/Awesome-Multimodal-LLM-Autonomous-Driving/README.md

 ## Awesome Papers

 ### MLLM for Perception & Planning & Control for Autonomous Driving
+Please ping us if you find any interesting new papers in this area.
+We will update them into the Table.
+And all of them will be included in the next version of the survey paper.

 | Model                                                                       | Year | Backbone                | Task                              | Modality                 | Learning            | Input                | Output             |
 |-----------------------------------------------------------------------------|------|-------------------------|-----------------------------------|--------------------------|---------------------|----------------------|--------------------|